k2view-academy/K2View-Academy/academy/03_fabric_basic_LU/03_04_define_the_interfaces.md

 ### How to define an Interface

-The properties that define an Interface havethe following settings:
+The properties that define an Interface have the following settings:

 [DB Interfaces Overview](/articles/05_DB_interfaces/03_DB_interfaces_overview.md)